 Set up a Trading Company in Vietnam for Import and Export Activities

-A process of the establishment of a trading company in Vietnam takes approximately three months from submitting required documents.
+The process of the establishment of a trading company in Vietnam takes approximately three months from submitting the required documents.
 The application dossier includes an investment license, business registration certificate, and import license.